ncatlab/nlab-content/pages/444.md

 {:toc}

-The notion of _nerve_ is part of a notion of pairs of [[adjoint functors]].
+The _nerve_ is the right adjoint of a pair of [[adjoint functors]] that exists in many situations.
 For the general abstract theory behind this see

 * [[nerve and realization]].